-Introduction to an Overview of the Oracle Environment and SQL Extensions
+Introduction to Oracle Environment and SQL Extensions

 In this module, you will look at the basic components that make up Oracle's database software and log into SQL*Plus, a tool for interacting directly with the database using SQL commands.

 People who have worked with computers for any period of time are familiar with the concept of a file; it is a place on disk where information is stored, and it has a name.

 Its size is usually not fixed: If you add information to the file, it will grow larger and take up more disk space up to the maximum available.
 This process is managed by the operating system, and often involves distributing the

 information in the file over several smaller sections of the disk that are not physically near each other.
 The operating system handles the logical connection of these smaller sections without your being aware of it at all.
 To the user, the file looks like a single whole.

 Oracle uses files as a part of its organizational scheme, but its logical structure goes beyond the concept of a file.
 A datafile is an operating system file used to store Oracle data.

 Each datafile is assigned to a tablespace which is a logical division within the database.
 Tablespaces commonly include SYSTEM (for Oracle's internal data dictionary), SYSAUX (for auxiliary internal objects), USERS (for

 user objects), and others for application tables, indexes, and additional database structures.